Sepitus-exe/WKElementaryDark/README.md

 The topmost compositional layer is `--USER-surface-inv` and is closest to the user.
 Unlike the other surfaces, this color is expected to be so light that it needs dark colored text to remain legible.
-Everything else uses `text-clr`.
+Everything else uses `text`.

 ### Text